Jonathan Papelbon: Pitching style

 Papelbon's velocity fueled much discussion about his overall value as a pitcher.
 Around 2011, his four-seam fastball reached 95 mph, but by 2013, one column on FanGraphs asserted that his velocity was "on the down side of that mountain", and that, for a reliever, he did not strike out enough hitters.
-Peter Gammons tweeted that some teams were not interested in acquiring Papelbon because of his velocity decline as well as poor performance in clutch situations – in 2013, he converted only five of nine one-run save opportunities.
+Peter Gammons tweeted that some teams were not interested in acquiring Papelbon because of his velocity decline as well as poor performance in clutch situations — in 2013, he converted only five of nine one-run save opportunities.

 Papelbon threw three pitches.
 His predominant pitch was the fastball, which he cut with "hard sweeping movement", particularly effectively against left-handed hitters.
 He also threw an occasional two-seam fastball, which averaged 92 mph.
 Secondarily, he threw a splitter, which he utilized as a strikeout pitch and particularly "work[ed] well with the fastball".
 His tertiary pitch was a sweeping slider, the velocity of which was around 76 mph.

 Personal life

 Papelbon and his wife, Ashley Jefferies, live in Hattiesburg, Mississippi.
 They have two children: a daughter born December 27, 2008, and a son born April 17, 2010.

+Papelbon’s younger brother, Josh, played college baseball as a pitcher at the University of North Florida and was drafted by the Red Sox in the 46th round of the 2006 MLB Draft.
+His other brother, Jeremy, also pitched at the University of North Florida and was drafted by the Chicago Cubs in the 19th round of the 2006 MLB draft.

 He appeared on the Late Show with David Letterman on October 31, 2007, after the Red Sox won the 2007 World Series.
 On December 20, 2007, Papelbon claimed that his dog "Boss" chewed up the ball that recorded the final out of the 2007 World Series.
 Papelbon is an avid fan of the Jacksonville Jaguars and attended games at TIAA Bank Field after the completion of the baseball season.